5 Worst Strikers in MMA History | Explained

 In his second and final fight, Jackson would go the distance with Mike Jackson, and in those 15 minutes fans would see CM Punk's overall game.

-In the 20+ years that I've watched the UFC, I've never seen someone seem so unprepared and lack that much skill in a MMA fight.
+In the 20+ years that I've watched the UFC, I've never seen someone seem so unprepared and lack that much skill in an MMA fight.

-Even in the early days of the UFC, before uniforms and weight classes, these fighters were at least all respectable at one specific martial art.
+Even in the early days of the UFC, before uniforms and weight classes, these fighters were at least all respectable in one specific martial art.

 Punk's MMA coach would even comment: